Aranzaavila/python-project/README.md

 - Include more weather types or filters (e.g., adventure destinations, family-friendly places).
 - Save user preferences and history for future sessions

-## License
-This project is licensed under the MIT License.
-Feel free to use, modify, and share it as you like.

 ## Author
 Aranza Avila :)